markevans/dragonfly/extra_docs/Analysers.md

 FileCommandAnalyser
 -------------------
+The {Dragonfly::Analysis::FileCommandAnalyser FileCommandAnalyser} is registered by default by the {Dragonfly::Config::Rails Rails configuration} used by 'dragonfly/rails/images'.

-As the name suggests, the {Dragonfly::Analysis::FileCommandAnalyser FileCommandAnalyser} uses the UNIX 'file' command.
+As the name suggests, it uses the UNIX 'file' command.

 If not already registered: